 - Medication – Either SSRIs or SNRIs, such as Sertraline (Zoloft) and Fluoxetine (Prozac). ⁹

-- Trauma-Focused Therapies – Such as prolonged exposure (PE) therapy, cognitive processing therapy (CPT), or eye movement desensitization and reprocessing (EMDR). ¹⁰
+- Trauma-focused therapies – Such as prolonged exposure (PE) therapy, cognitive processing therapy (CPT), or eye movement desensitization and reprocessing (EMDR). ¹⁰

 Of course, not everyone with PTSD is keen on treatment.
 You may find it difficult to get its importance through to your loved one.
 If so, there are some things you can do: